 You’ll enjoy the advantages of low fees because Moomoo was created as a platform for savvy trading.
 Moomoo has a different strategy from platforms that value simplicity and usability.
 This trading platform accommodates new and experienced investors by providing an integrated platform packed with efficient tools to improve trading insights and capabilities.

-With the use of its AI technologies, Moomoo makes tracking and research simple.
+The platform commits to having AI technologies, which is regarded to make tracking and research more straightforward.
 It also offers free resources to help you develop your market awareness and understanding.

 - No minimum deposit when opening an account